shundhammer/yqpkg/README.md

-# Myrlyn Linux Package Manager GUI
+# Myrlyn Package Manager GUI for Linux

 _(Formerly known as YQPkg)_